mwpastore/sinja/README.md

-action helpers by defining a `page` helper in the appropriate scope that takes a collection and a hash of `page` query parameters (with its top-level keys dedasherized and symbolized) and returns the paged collection along with a special nested hash used to build the paging links.
+action helpers by defining a `page` helper in the appropriate scope that takes a collection and a hash of `page` query parameters (with its top-level keys dedasherized and symbolized) and returns the paged collection along with a special nested hash used as root metadata and to build the paging links.

 The top-level keys of the hash returned by this method must be members of the
 set: {`:self`, `:first`, `:prev`, `:next`, `:last`}.
 The values of the hash are